-Whether your users are employees or customers, or both, having the right digital adoption strategies and resources is critical to digital tools becoming digital assets.
+Whether your users are employees, customers, or both, having the right digital adoption strategies and resources is critical to digital tools becoming digital assets.

 How a Digital Adoption Platform (DAP) can support your adoption strategy

-Using machine learning and AI, the DAP understands user behavior and provides a bespoke experience to each person.
-It provides personalized training, without any ongoing need for human intervention.
+Using machine learning and AI, the DAP understands the user journey and provides a bespoke experience to each person.
+It offers personalized training without an ongoing need for human intervention.

 All the DAP administrator has to do is set up the interface.
-You can add in specific goals and the DAP will then make recommendations based on those goals.
-It also provides adoption insights so you can see at a glance who is struggling with what feature or task.
+They can add specific goals, and the DAP will make recommendations based on those goals.
+It also provides adoption insights so the administrator can see who is struggling with what feature or task at a glance.

-Because the DAP can learn what user’s regular tasks are, it can auto-complete stuff for you.
+Because the DAP can learn the user’s regular tasks, it can auto-complete stuff for you.
 This improves user productivity.

-The DAP is each individual user’s trainer, help desk, and virtual assistant.
+The DAP is each user’s trainer, help desk, and virtual assistant.

 1. Easing the burden of employee training

 Employee training is a huge cost for enterprises.
 Take T-Mobile, for example.
 They hire over 5,000 people a year in customer service alone.
 And they have 26 core systems to train their staff.
 No wonder they opted for digital adoption strategies that would ease the burden of all that training.